Solution

-Together, we can tackle the root causes of financial trauma.
-How do we get there?
-We take a bespoke, holistic approach, partnering with you to challenge and dismantle inequities embedded in policy, education, cultural and familial systems.
+Wealthrise® is our flagship program, which continues to grow and evolve.
+We take a bespoke, holistic approach to each project, partnering with you to challenge and dismantle inequities embedded in policy, education, cultural, and famial systems.

 Our cultural institutions are how community ecosystems retain and reenact historical financial trauma.
 As such, we identify these institutions and build capacity for these entities to recognize and disrupt the transmission of financial trauma.